07 March V10 Paulet Island 5061 2000px

 • The observation deck on the Sylvia Earle.

-Observation deck on the Sylvia Earle
+The observation deck on the Sylvia Earle, photo: Aurora Expeditions.

 • Sylvia Earle exterior ULS 02680